evansmbithi/evansmbithi/README.md

 - 👋 Hi, I’m Evans mbithi
-- 👀 I’m interested in AI with python NLTK, Machine learning with python and javascript, </br> android development with flutter and web applications with PHP Laravel framework.
+- 👀 I’m interested in AI with python NLTK, Machine learning with python and javascript, </br> mobile app development with flutter and web applications with PHP Laravel framework.
-- 🌱 I’m currently learning PHP Laravel framework and Flutter for android & iOS.
+- 🌱 I’m currently learning PHP Laravel framework, Flutter (for android & iOS) and Ionic Framework </br>
+      for mobile and desktop apps using web technologies .
 <!-- 💞️ I’m looking to collaborate on ... -->
 - 📫 Email: mbithievans98@gmail.com / evholmbithy@gmail.com
 - Tel: +254 710 631 370